sopra-fs23-group-21/sopra-fs23-group-21-server/Contribution.md

 - BetaTest improve: the 'ready?' button is available, there are must three users in the same room #147
 - BetaTesting Improvement: Adjusted UI font size and color to improve user experience #148

+# Week7(May 17 - May 23)
+## Zhi Wang
+- Add testing to improve the line coverage(fix code) # 135
+- implement the function to let users change their username and password(fix code for beta test) #17